It provides details regarding which portions of the GDPR apply to our website and which do not.

 We do not sell your data to anyone!
 Certain programmes that we use on this website to increase functionality do from time to time access your user data and some do create cookies containing small amounts of your personal data in order to identify you as a returning user to our website.

-Some advertising programmes that we use also use your data in order to display certain advertisements that they claim, better suits your needs.
-An example of this would be Google Adsense for advertising or Google analytics that provided user statistics relating to the number of visitors we receive.
+Some advertising programmes that we use (Google) also use your data in order to display certain advertisements that they claim, better suits your needs.
+An example of this would be Google Adsense for advertising or Google analytics that provide user statistics relating to the number of visitors we receive.
 Google Analytics also provides us with information about our visitors so that we can monitor our performance, such as seeing which sites pages are visited and viewed most by our audience or even where in the world the visitor to our site is from.